Fujifilm X-E4 vs X100

 It is notable that the X-E4 has a microphone port, which is missing on the X100.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The X-E4 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X100 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X100 was succeeded by the Fujifilm X100S.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.
+Further information on the features and operation of the X-E4 and X100 can be found, respectively, in the Fujifilm X-E4 Manual (free pdf) or the online Fujifilm X100 Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-E4 or the Fujifilm X100 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.